boldflight/BibleConverter/test_EPUB/output/gen.md

 ### The Cutting of the Covenant

-[1] After these things the Lord’s message came to Abram in a vision: “Fear not, Abram!
+[1] After these things the **Lord**’s message came to Abram in a vision: “Fear not, Abram!
 I am your shield and the one who will reward you in great abundance.”
-[2] But Abram said, “O Sovereign Lord, what will you give me since I continue to be childless, and my heir is Eliezer of Damascus?”
+[2] But Abram said, “O Sovereign **Lord**, what will you give me since I continue to be childless, and my heir is Eliezer of Damascus?”
 [3] Abram added, “Since you have not given me a descendant, then look, one born in my house will be my heir!”
-[4] But look, the Lord’s message came to him: “This man will not be your heir, but instead a son who comes from your own body will be your heir.”
+[4] But look, the **Lord**’s message came to him: “This man will not be your heir, but instead a son who comes from your own body will be your heir.”
-[5] The Lord took him outside and said, “Gaze into the sky and count the stars—if you are able to count them!”
+[5] The **Lord** took him outside and said, “Gaze into the sky and count the stars—if you are able to count them!”
 Then he said to him, “So will your descendants be.”
-[6] Abram believed the Lord, and the Lord credited it as righteousness to him.
+[6] Abram believed the **Lord**, and the **Lord** credited it as righteousness to him.
-[7] The Lord said to him, “I am the Lord who brought you out from Ur of the Chaldeans to give you this land to possess.”
+[7] The **Lord** said to him, “I am the **Lord** who brought you out from Ur of the Chaldeans to give you this land to possess.”
-[8] But Abram said, “O Sovereign Lord, by what can I know that I am to possess it?”
+[8] But Abram said, “O Sovereign **Lord**, by what can I know that I am to possess it?”
-[9] The Lord said to him, “Take for me a heifer, a goat, and a ram, each three years old, along with a dove and a young pigeon.”
+[9] The **Lord** said to him, “Take for me a heifer, a goat, and a ram, each three years old, along with a dove and a young pigeon.”
 [10] So Abram took all these for him and then cut them in two and placed each half opposite the other, but he did not cut the birds in half.
 [11] When birds of prey came down on the carcasses, Abram drove them away.
 [12] When the sun went down, Abram fell sound asleep, and great terror overwhelmed him.
-[13] Then the Lord said to Abram, “Know for certain that your descendants will be strangers in a foreign country.
+[13] Then the **Lord** said to Abram, “Know for certain that your descendants will be strangers in a foreign country.
 They will be enslaved and oppressed for 400 years.
 [14] But I will execute judgment on the nation that they will serve.
 Afterward they will come out with many possessions.
 [15] But as for you, you will go to your ancestors in peace and be buried at a good old age.
 [16] In the fourth generation your descendants will return here, for the sin of the Amorites has not yet reached its limit.”
 [17] When the sun had gone down and it was dark, a smoking firepot with a flaming torch passed between the animal parts.
-[18] That day the Lord made a covenant with Abram: “To your descendants I give this land, from the river of Egypt to the great river, the Euphrates River—
+[18] That day the **Lord** made a covenant with Abram: “To your descendants I give this land, from the river of Egypt to the great river, the Euphrates River—
 [19] the land of the Kenites, Kenizzites, Kadmonites, [20] Hittites, Perizzites, Rephaites,
 [21] Amorites, Canaanites, Girgashites, and Jebusites.”